engsiam/Express-js-Backend-Blog-Project-Structure/README.md

-Here's the updated README with your project name included:

----

 # Express-js-Backend-Blog-Project-Structure

 A simple Express.js backend blog project structure for managing blog posts.
 This project includes routes for creating, reading, updating, and deleting blog posts, with each route returning a success message.